raquelredo/Projects/Kaggle - Titanic survival prediction/Titanic_Script.md

     ##     Lady.
 Mme.
 Ms.      Sir.
     ##         1         1         1         1

-We need to find first the missing values that need to be filled up.
+We need to find, first, the missing values that need to be filled up.

 ``` r
 library(stringr)